 Poles to protest bill that would silence US-owned TV network

-WARSAW, Poland -- Nationwide demonstrations are planned across Poland Tuesday against a bill widely viewed as a effort by the country’s ruling nationalist party to silence an independent, U.S.-owned television broadcaster critical of the government.
+WARSAW, Poland -- Nationwide demonstrations were planned Tuesday in Poland against a bill widely viewed as a effort by the country’s nationalist ruling party to silence an independent, U.S.-owned television broadcaster critical of the government.

-At stake in the bill's passage is Poland's reputation for media freedom and as a place for foreign companies to do business.
-If it passes it is also likely to strain relations with the country's strategic ally, the United States.

 Technically, the bill would prevent non-European owners from having controlling stakes in Polish media companies.

-In practice, it would push the U.S. company Discovery Inc. to sell its controlling stake in the broadcaster TVN, which operates many channels — most notably TVN24, an all-news station.
-TVN also has a flagship evening news program on its main channel that is watched by millions daily.
+In practice, it would push American company Discovery Inc. to sell its controlling stake in TVN, a network with many channels that operates all-news station TVN24 and has a flagship evening news program that is watched by millions daily.

+At stake in the bill’s passage is Poland’s reputation for media freedom and as a place for foreign companies to do business.
+The proposal is already straining relations with the United States, a key ally.

-The ruling party, Law and Justice, has long sought to nationalize the media sector, citing national security, and says the law would bring Poland into line with other European countries, including France and Germany, which limit foreign ownership in the media sector.
-Party lawmakers have recently argued it is needed to protect Polish media from being taken over by Russian, Chinese or Arab capital.
+Poland's ruling party, Law and Justice, has long sought to nationalize the media, citing national security, and says the law would bring Poland into line with other European countries, including France and Germany, which limit foreign ownership in the media sector.
+It cites the risk of media being controlled by hostile powers like Russia and China.

-“We need to protect Poland against the entry of various entities from countries that are hostile to us,” said Marek Suski, the head of a group of Law and Justice lawmakers who introduced the bill last month.
+Prime Minister Mateusz Morawiecki said Tuesday the law isn't directed against anyone but seeks to protect Polish society.
+He alleged, for example, that foreign entities are trying to influence Poland's public debate on COVID-19 vaccinations.

+“It is through the media that other countries influence our social life,” he said at a news conference.

+Demonstrations in support of TVN are planned in 78 cities and towns for Tuesday night, the eve before before parliament is set to debate the bill.

-Its passage, however, remains unclear since a junior partner in the right-wing ruling coalition views the bill as an attack on pluralism, though it could pick up votes from far-right opposition lawmakers.
+The bill was introduced last month.
+Its chance of passing is high but not certain because a junior partner in Poland's right-wing coalition government views the bill as an attack on pluralism.

+Reporters Without Borders urged Polish lawmakers to reject the legislation.
+It accused Law and Justice of “targeting Poland’s leading independent TV broadcaster on the pretext of combating disinformation and defending national security.”
+The press freedom group said it believes the true aim is “to enable government allies to acquire TVN.”

+Poland fell this year to 64th of 180 countries in the group's World Press Freedom Index, its lowest-ever ranking.
+It was in 18th place in 2015, the year Law and Justice took power.

 TVN24 is the leading source of independent broadcast news for many Poles.
-The station celebrated the 20th anniversary of its launch on Monday with a certain fanfare underlining concerns over its fate.
+The station celebrated the 20th anniversary of its launch on Monday.

-Demonstrations in support of the TVN broadcaster are planned in 78 cities and towns Tuesday evening, the day before parliament is due to debate the bill.
-The protests are organized by the Committee for the Defense of Democracy, under the slogan “free media, free people, free Poland," and supported by several press freedom and human rights groups.

-Discovery had already felt endangered as the National Broadcasting Council, a Polish state body, has so far failed to renew the broadcast license of TVN24, which expires in late September.
+Discovery had already felt endangered as the National Broadcasting Council, a Polish state body, has so far failed to renew the broadcast license for TVN24, which expires in late September.

-The bill’s fate is being watched as a key test of media freedom and democracy more broadly under a government that is accused of chipping away at democratic norms.
+The bill’s fate is being watched as a key test of media freedom and democracy.

 Critics fear it would be a large step bringing Poland closer to the media landscape in Hungary, where authoritarian Prime Minister Viktor Orbán has gained near-total control over the media as private outlets have either folded or come under the control of his allies.